cjihrig/toolbag/README.md

 Sets `error()` to the handler associated with `policy`.
 If no error handler is defined for `policy`, a `TypeError` is thrown.

+#### `defineErrorHandler (policy, handler)`

+  - Arguments
+    - `policy` (string) - The name of the error handling policy being defined.
+    - `handler` (function) - The error handler function.
+This function should accept a single argument that represents the error being handled.
+  - Returns
+    - Nothing

+Defines a new error handling policy named `policy`.
+If a policy with this name already exists, it is overwritten.
+Note that this function only defines the error policy, it does not set it as the default policy.

 ### The `Client` Object

 The `Client` object is responsible for interacting with the command and reporting interfaces.
 Plugins are not expected to construct new instances of `Client`.
 Instead, they should interact with the existing `manager.client` instance.